Where to Discuss?

 Julia: Statistic Properties: GLM Library

-There is also a built-in method to calculate variance, covariance, standard deviations, and even the pearson correlation coefficient (r).
+We still do our ritual variance-covariance dance.
+This time, using built-in methods that actually want to be used: variance, covariance, standard deviations, and even the pearson correlation coefficient (r).
 From this we can manually calculate R-squared (R²).

 x_variance = var(x_observed)